sagni-miressa/hms-/doc/ENVIRONMENT_SETUP.md

 # Environment Variables Configuration Guide

-This guide explains how to configure SMTP, reCAPTCHA, and encryption keys for the ATS system.
+This guide explains how to configure SMTP, reCAPTCHA, and encryption keys for the ATS(Application Tracking System) system.

 ## 📁 Where to Configure